VantageScore: VantageScore vs FICO score

 VantageScore and FICO are competitors, and FICO was not involved with the creation of VantageScore's formula.

 VantageScore, FICO and the credit bureaus have allowed the public to know some information about the credit score categories and the corresponding calculation weights.
 FICO allows consumers to get their generic or classic FICO score for Experian, TransUnion, and Equifax through the myFICO website.
 Consumers can get their VantageScores from free credit report websites, and TransUnion and Experian offer VantageScores to consumers for a fee through their websites.
 In contrast with FICO's credit scoring models, which are custom-built for each of the three national credit bureaus, to accommodate structural differences in the bureaus' databases, VantageScore model design allows a single model to operate on all three bureaus' data.
 VantageScore Solutions holds several patents on processes that ensure pieces of data within each bureau's consumer database will be treated identically, regardless of differences in database structure.
 These methods eliminate much, but not all, discrepancy in VantageScore scores obtained at the same time from different credit bureaus.
 Some variation is unavoidable because factors such as the timing of lenders' payment-information reports can mean the contents of a given consumer's credit file will differ somewhat at each of the three credit bureaus.

 Important differences between the VantageScore and FICO algorithms include:

 FICO scores require having at least one account that has been open for six months or more and has been reported to the credit bureaus within the prior six months, whereas the VantageScore can be issued from just one month's credit history and with just one account reported within the prior two years.
 VantageScore thus captures consumers with little or thin credit histories;

 tax liens are weighed less heavily in VantageScore® 4.0 than in FICO scores;

 When a credit inquiry is made at one of the credit bureaus, it negatively impacts credit scores.
 Current versions of the FICO score treat multiple credit inquiries made within a 45-day period as if they were a single inquiry for scoring purposes (though some older versions of the FICO score restrict this to 14 days), but only if they are for the same type of loan.
 VantageScore counts multiple inquiries within a 14-day period as if they were a single inquiry, even if the inquiries are made for different types of loans.

 The older FICO 8 score, which is still often used as of 2020, treated medical debt like any other unpaid debt for scoring purposes; medical debt has less impact than other unpaid debt in the newer FICO 9 score and VantageScore 3.0 and forward.

-For a comprehensive comparison of FICO scores and VantageScores, including how creditors use them, refer to this detailed analysis.